akashchoudhary436/Cycle-Django/README.md

 razorpay

-to install pillow run command : python pillow.py to install pillow run command : python razorpay.py
-To clone the project copy the http code and clone it
+to install pillow run command : python pillow.py to install pillow run command : pip install razorpay To clone the project copy the http code and clone it

 for running he project